Colors

 Sequential palette Sequential palette

-Diverging palette
+Diverging Palette

 Diverging palette is used when dealing with negative values or ranges that have two extremes with a baseline in the middle.
 Diverging colors are ordered.
 Use these for ordinal and ratio scales, especially when there is a meaningful middle value.
 These may also be used for interval scales.
 Do not use these for categorical scales.

-Blue - Red palette
+Blue - Red Palette

 Depending on the visual outcome of the chart, if the negative sentiment is to be highlighted then use Blue - Red palette.